 Fifth, become part of community

 There are lots of travel blogging communities online and offline.
-I am an active member of the TBEX community, Travel Massive, the Professional Travel Bloggers Association, Travel Blog Success, a Canadian group, and several Facebook forums for travel bloggers (including a couple specifically for travel bloggers in India).
-Here I will highlight four faves.
+I am an active member of the TBEX community, Travel Massive and many Facebook forums for travel bloggers (including a couple specifically for travel bloggers in India).
+Here I will highlight some faves.

 After I returned from TBEX New York, in the summer of 2010, I held a travel tweetup on a King Street patio in Toronto.
 One of the people who showed up, Alicia Taggio, had just returned from a Travel Tribe meetup in Sydney, Australia.
 While I was introducing her, we looked at each other and at the exact same time said: “We should start a Travel Tribe in Toronto!”
 And so we did, and the rest is history.